 Intelligence Collection & Analysis Process

+Main purpose

 EGI needs a process to capture and analyse conversations that NGIs have with scientific communities.
 This process can help EGI to know who we talk to as a community.
 For example:

 What is the “big picture” of the collaborations between NGIs and scientific communities?